 - Syracuse University College of Law, J.D., magna cum laude

 - Cornell University, B.A.

 Eric has been selected by his peers for inclusion in The Best Lawyers in America© 2016 in the field of Employee Benefits (ERISA) Law.
 He has been listed in Best Lawyers in America since 2012.
 He was named the Best Lawyers® 2014 Litigation – ERISA "Lawyer of the Year" in Rochester, NY.
 Eric has also been recognized as a “Super Lawyer” in Employee Benefits/ERISA law by Super Lawyers magazine.

 Eric is a member of the Monroe County Bar Association and the American Bar Association (Section of Taxation, Employee Benefits Committee).

-Eric Paley is a member of the firm’s Employee Benefits team and Deputy Practice Group Leader of the Labor & Employment practice group.
+Eric Paley is a member of the firm’s Employee Benefits team and practice group co-leader of the Labor & Employment practice group.
 He advises clients on how to comply with the laws governing their employee benefits programs.